hennlo/docs/en/v0.7/data-partitioning.md

 ---
 layout: default
-title: Data Partitioning v0.8
+title: Data Partitioning v0.7
 #toc: true
 docs_area: architecture
+lang: en
 ---
-Replication in Version 0.8
+Replication in Version 0.7

 Data partitioning is a common concept in Database Management Systems (DBMS) to split data in chunks or fragments.
 In general, it can be distinguished between *Replication*, *Vertical Partitioning* and *Horizontal Partitioning*.
 Polypheny also supports combining these techniques.
 This allows selectively replicating parts of the data and therefore efficiently optimize for multiple application requirements at the same time.